-Despite the demands of the pandemic we have continued to develop our local HSCP Mental Health and Wellbeing Strategy.
+Despite the demands of the pandemic we have continued to develop our local PKHSCP Mental Health and Wellbeing Strategy.
 This will complement the Tayside-wide Strategy but will have a specific focus on local communities, needs and services.
 Extensive consultation and engagement has been undertaken to shape the priorities for the next three years.
-We hope to present the Draft Strategy to the September 2021 IJB meeting.
+It is hoped to present the Draft Strategy to the September 2021 IJB meeting.